devcenter-square/disease-info/README.md

 # DISEASE INFO

-This project is basically for getting information about diseases from Health Organizations -  WHO, CDC et al. It is written in (Ruby)[https://www.ruby-lang.org/en/], to contribute, check out the (Contribution Guide)[https://github.com/o-prime/disease-info/blob/develop/CONTRIBUTION.md].
+This project is basically for getting information about diseases from Health Organizations -  WHO, CDC et al. It is written in [Ruby](https://www.ruby-lang.org/en/), to contribute, check out the [Contribution Guide](https://github.com/o-prime/disease-info/blob/develop/CONTRIBUTION.md).

 ## Getting Started